wucf93/account/packages/api/README.md

 2. Open `http://localhost:8787/` in your browser to see the Swagger interface where you can try the endpoints.
 3. Changes made in the `src/` folder will automatically trigger the server to reload, you only need to refresh the Swagger interface.

-## sql
+## DB

-1. npx wrangler d1 execute prod-account --local --file=./sql/transactions.sql
+### 生成表

-2. npx wrangler d1 execute prod-account --remote --file=./sql/transactions.sql
+npx wrangler d1 migrations create prod-account create_post_table

+### 迁移

+npx prisma migrate diff --from-local-d1 --to-schema-datamodel ./prisma/schema.prisma --script --output migrations/0003_update_transaction_table.sql

+### 执行

-3. npx wrangler d1 execute prod-account --local --file=./sql/categorys.sql
+npx wrangler d1 migrations apply prod-account --local
-4. npx wrangler d1 execute prod-account --remote --file=./sql/categorys.sql